 Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Capitol Reef National Park is certainly one of the best places you can visit in Utah, but this smaller park offers a different take on photography compared to its Mighty 5 siblings.
+None of the other bigger parks have an iconic wooden barn pre-loaded with an incredible backdrop, an orchard for picking fruits or a quaint wooden schoolhouse.

 Our Capitol Reef Photography Experience